 - Demonstrate a commitment to improving the wellbeing of all people in the Buffalo Niagara region; and

 - Who represent a diversity of racial/ethnic communities and a cross-section of nonprofit professional backgrounds, experiences, and sectors within the Foundation’s focus areas.

 In addition to the virtual retreat, Fellows will also participate in a 360-degree leadership assessment, receive a comprehensive workbook filled with tools and processes to use with their own organizations, and will connect with a deep network not only with current Oishei Fellows but also within the international and national network of Rockwood’s 7,000+ members.
 As follow-up to the five-day training, Personal Learning Days for professional development and informal gatherings are planned as a way to support the growing community of Oishei Fellows.

-The application process will open on May 3rd.
+The application process will open on May 3rd and extend until June 1.
 The application can be accessed here.
 For more information, please contact Lisa Olszak Zumstein, Fellowship Program Director at email@example.com or 724.679.9261.